davb5/bsw/README.md

 This allows you to keep your template static files separate from your page static files, making it easier to reuse your template on other sites.

-However, the user of either (or both) static folders is completely optional.
+However, the use of either (or both) static folders is completely optional.

 ## How do I create a template?

 Templates are extemely simple.
+The default template for any page which doesn't explicitly specify a template is `templates/base.html`.

-Currently, only one template (`templates/base.html`) is loaded and it requires only a single tag:
+It requires only a single tag:

 ```
 $page_content